aifit/wordpress-docker-nix/README.md

 ### 💡 Note

-Sometimes after starting containers, you might see `Error establishing a database connection` when opening `http://localhost:8081`.
-If this happens, just try to refresh the page.
+If after running `docker-compose up -d` you see the message *“Error establishing a database connection”* when accessing `http://localhost:8081`, this is usually caused by a delay in the database container initialization.
+Try waiting a few seconds and then accessing the page again.
+If the problem persists, make sure the database credentials in the `.env` file match those configured in the MariaDB container.

 ---